opendataAzerbaijan/publisherGuideline/README.md

 &nbsp;       "private": False, # if set False, it will be publicly available in portal

-&nbsp;       "tag_string": directory_name  # Easy practice to generate TAG is using directory name
+    "tag_string": directory_name  # Easy practice to generate TAG is using directory name

     }